 - State-society relations

-- Political legitimacy
+- Political tolerance

 - Public opinion

-National Museums and the Public Imagination: A Longitudinal Study of the National Museum of Qatar.
-(2016–2019).
-Primary Investigator, Qatar National Research Fund, $800,521 USD.
-NPRP 8-389-5-051.
+2016–2019.
+Primary Investigator, “National Museums and the Public Imagination: A Longitudinal Study of the National Museum of Qatar.”
+Dr. Karen Exell (LPI), University College London–Qatar.
+Qatar National Research Fund, National Priorities Research Program (NPRP) 8-389-5-051.
+US$800,521.

-- Georgetown University School of Foreign Service in Qatar: $20,000.
+2012.
+Research Grant, Georgetown University School of Foreign Service in Qatar.
+SP0023425.
+US$20,000.

 Finalist, 8th Annual UREP Competition, for best UREP grant concluded in 2015, for the QNRF UREP grant, “Qatari Women: Engagement and Empowerment,” Qatar Foundation Annual Research Conference, Doha, Qatar, March 21–23, 2016.
 Top 6 out of 66 UREP projects overall.